The Württemberger Haus (2,220 metres) is a German Alpine Club mountain refuge in the Obermedriol basin in the Lechtal Alps, Tirol.

-German Alpine Club Hut, Section Stuttgart
+German Alpine Club, Stuttgart Division

-Ascent to Württemberger Haus
+How to get to the Württemberger Haus

 From Zams near Landeck through Zammer Loch (5 hours); from Gramais in the Lechtal Valley over the Bitterscharte ridge (6 hours); from Madau in the Lechtal Valley over Leiterjöchl (5 hours)